Sri-yadav/Machine_learning_foundations/Chapter_7.md

       $$
     - If this **likelihood > threshold** → belongs to the class
     - Otherwise → **classified as an outlier**
-    - Threshold is chosen based on: Experimental tuning & Domain knowledge
+    - Threshold is chosen based on: Experimental tuning.

 ---